The Thumb: Blue Water Area

 The Blue Water Area is another term describing the Thumb of Michigan.
-The term usually applies to St. Clair County and surrounding areas.
-The title is also extended to include all of Michigan's Thumb.
-The name refers to the county being bordered by water: on the east is the St. Clair River, connecting Lake Huron to the north to Lake St. Clair.
-Below that is the Detroit River.
-The namesake Blue Water Bridge spans the St. Clair River, connecting Port Huron to Sarnia, Ontario.
-A similar name, "Blue Water Country," is used to describe the same region on the Canadian side.
+The term usually applies to St. Clair County and surrounding areas due to the Blue Water Bridge which connects Port Huron to Sarnia, Ontario.
+Blue Water Country is sometime used to describe a similar region on the Canadian side of Lake Huron, and is even the name of the Huron County town of Bluewater, Ontario.

-Discover the Blue

-Discover the Blue is a promotion by the Blue Water Area Convention and Visitor's Bureau.
-It is designed to attract visitors to the shoreline of eastern Michigan.
-Communities participating in Discover the Blue include Algonac in St. Clair County (at the southern end of the Thumb) and others to the north, such as Port Austin (at the tip of the Thumb).
+In 2025, the Blue Water Convention and Visitor's bureau rebranded their advertising campaign from Discover the Blue to Discover Michigan's Thumb Coast.
+The change puts The Thumb first and foremost in the region's branding strategy, due to an already established geographical awareness for the region as compared to Blue Water Area, which could be used to describe many areas of Michigan and Ontario.

 Geography

 Land features

 See also List of Michigan state parks and geography of Michigan.